So what should be on your Wales bucket list?

 This small country, part of the UK and next-door neighbour to England, has a huge range of places packed into it.
 And we’ve narrowed it down to a top 40 best places to visit in Wales.
 For now.

 We think many of the best things to see in Wales are around its magnificent coastline.
 Many of its beaches are outstanding, from the lively two beaches at New Quay to the vast expanses of sand at Rhossili and Harlech.
-And even after living in Australia and Greece, no seaside resort we’ve visited comes anywhere near topping lovely Tenby.
+And then there is the picture perfect seaside resort of Tenby.

 Many of the best things to do in Wales also revolve around its rich heritage, with a concentration of castles unequalled anywhere else in the world.

 So read on for our Welsh bucket list.